BryanShubo/Misc/LinuxFoundation.md

 grep -v [pattern] <filename> // print all lines that do not match the pattern grep [0-9] <filename> // print the lines that contain the numbers 0 through 9 grep -C 3 [pattern] <filename> // print context of lines (specified number of lines above and below the patter) for matching the pattern.
 Here the number of lines is specified as 3.

+grep -R 'string' dir/ // search string in a directory find dir/ -type f -exec grep -H 'string' {} + // use find to search a string in a directory

 // tee takes the output from any command, and while sending it to standard output, it also saves it to a file. ls -l | tee newFile // list the contents of a directory on the screen and save the output to a file